MSLNZ/msl-loadlib/docs/tutorials.rst

 see :mod:`~msl.loadlib.start_server32`. **MyServer** hosts the library at the specified host address and port number.
-Any class that is a subclass of :class:`~msl.loadlib.server32.Server32` **MUST** provide three arguments in its constructor: ``host``, ``port`` and ``quiet`` (in that order).
+Any class that is a subclass of :class:`~msl.loadlib.server32.Server32` **MUST** provide three arguments in its constructor: ``host``, ``port`` and ``quiet`` (in that order) and ``**kwargs``.
 Otherwise the 32-bit executable cannot create an instance of the subclass.

 .. image:: _static/server32.png

+Keyword arguments, ``**kwargs``, can be passed to the server either from the client (see, :class:`~msl.loadlib.client64.Client64`) or by manually starting the server from the command line (see, :class:`~msl.loadlib.start_server32`).
+However, the data types for the values are not preserved (since they are ultimately parsed from the command line).
+Therefore, all data types for each value will be of type :obj:`str` at the constructor of the :class:`~msl.loadlib.server32.Server32` subclass.
+You must convert each value to the appropriate data type.
+This ``**kwargs`` variable is the only variable that the data type is not preserved for the client-server protocol (see, the `"Dummy" example <tutorials_dummy.html>`_ that shows that data types are preserved between client-server function calls).

 **MyClient** is a subclass of :class:`~msl.loadlib.client64.Client64` which sends a request to **MyServer** to call the ``add`` function in the shared library. **MyServer** processes the